 Since most people will choose the middle option, we chose it.
 It then asks you what kind of site you are building.

-We like that you can choose to skip discussing the type of site you want, if you aren’t sure or don’t need the additional help.
+We like that you can choose to skip discussing the type of site you want if you aren’t sure or don’t need additional help.

 It is easy to use the builder and provides you with guidance, making it difficult to make mistakes.
 Scroll down to see a list of FAQs that will help you select the best option for you.